Tarun-500/frontend_interview_prepration/JS_theorye_Questions.md

 15 ) Enhanced Object Literals - mean that if you have a property named name and a variable with the same name, you can assign the variable directly without repeating the property name, like name instead of name: name."

-16) State Lifting - in React means a child component sending data to its parent component using a callback function.

 17) Call bind apply -